tarangpatelublox/host-modules/README.md

 ## Prerequisites

+- Set up a Raspberry Pi with the latest image.
 - Set up a cross-toolchain for the target system.
 - Ensure configured kernel sources are available and prepared for building external kernel modules.
 - Enable `CONFIG_CFG80211` in the kernel `.config`.